Panther-lair - The 3-2-1 Column: Spring game preview, transfer portal talk, and more

 We all know the two college sports with the most eyeballs will always be football and men’s basketball, but in recent years I think the popularity of women’s basketball has taken off considerably.
 Caitlin Clark and Angel Reese are household names now, the ratings for the women’s Final Four were very good, and it feels like a successful women’s program at Pitt, even just a competitive one, would make a splash.

-Verdi comes with a strong resume, he’s walking into a successful athletic department, now it’s a matter to see if he can make it work.
+Verdi comes with a strong resume, he’s walking into a successful athletic department, now, and now it’s a matter to see if he can make it work.

 Spring Game takes center stage